Write a little about yourself. Just a paragraph will do.

 now.
 Only comedy, though.
 Prefer the stage.
 Of late, an extra on

-House of Cards and VEEP.
+House of Cards (as mentioned above) and VEEP.

 Sister, daughter, friend, and one of the world's best aunts.